mirakc/mirakc/docs/config.md

   * One of channel types in `GR`, `BS`, `CS` and `SKY`
 * channel
   * A channel parameter used in a tuner command template
+* extra-args
+  * Extra arguments used in a tuner command template
 * services
   * A list of SIDs (service identifiers) which must be included
   * An empty list means that all services found are included